There are two ways to configure policies:

 - Actions: Sets the actions to take when the policy is triggered.

-In either panel you can configure the policy name, enabled status, and whether to batch the actions.
+In either panel you can configure the policy name, enabled status, and whether to batch the actions executed by the policy.

 - Click Alert & Respond in the menu bar.

 - Click Policies either in the right panel or the left navigation pane.

 - Select the context for the policy (specific Application, User Experience, Databases, Servers, or Analytics) from the pulldown menu.